apramus/seaweed-biodiversity-effects/README.md

-# Additive partition of seaweed biodiversity effects across trophic levels
 [//]: # (seaweed-trophicDivPart: Additive partition of seaweed biodiversity effects across trophic levels)
 [//]: # (Repo for Ramus & Long In Review)
+[//]: # (Additive partition of seaweed biodiversity effects across trophic levels)
+## Repo for Ramus & Long (In Review)

 This repository contains the data and code used to replicate the analysis and figures presented in

-* Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Page-Range. [doi link]
+   Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Page-Range. [doi link]

 `The authors request that you cite the above article when using these data or modified code to prepare a publication.`